-Under the SIA a state will not be immune "as respects proceedings in respect of which it has submitted to the jurisdiction" of the English courts (section 2(1)).
+Under the SIA a state will not be immune 'as respects proceedings in respect of which it has submitted to the jurisdiction' of the English courts (section 2(1)).
 State immunity is a preliminary procedural plea but by pleading immunity a state is not deemed to have submitted to the jurisdiction (section 2(3), SIA).

-In the context of proceedings in the English courts arising from arbitration, issues of waiver have arisen.
+In the context of proceedings in the English courts involving arbitration, issues of waiver have arisen.
 Section 2(2) of the SIA provides that a state may waive its immunity by submitting to the jurisdiction after a dispute has arisen or by prior written agreement.
-A waiver from suit does not amount to a waiver from enforcement but the courts do not construe agreements to waive narrowly.
-A submission to arbitration may have the effect of a waiver14.
+A waiver from suit does